top of page

 About

-A 2020 finalist for The Arts Foundation Future Award in Experimental Short Film (supported by the David Collins Foundation), Natasha presented her work and methodology at the ICA as part of the London Short Film Festival's "The New Experimentalists" event.
-In 2023, Dead.
-Tissue.
-Love was highlighted in The Guardian by Censor director Prano Bailey-Bond as one of her all-time favourite shorts, advocating that "More people should see them."
+A 2020 finalist for The Arts Foundation Future Award in Experimental Short Film (supported by the David Collins Foundation), Natasha presented their work and methodology at the ICA as part of the London Short Film Festival's "The New Experimentalists" event.

 Awards